Celebrating Legacy Businesses

 Legacy businesses housed in architecturally or culturally significant buildings, or are located in eligible historic districts, may consider landmark designation.
 In these cases, the building owner may take advantage of financial incentives like preservation tax credits and grants available to owners of landmarked buildings.
 Legacy businesses that are primarily culturally significant may have a harder time making a case for landmark designation.

 While landmark designation may help with neighborhood stabilization and, in some cases, even help offset rent increases, it does not alleviate all of the challenges facing a legacy business owner.
-For instance, landmark designation primarily benefits owners of buildings, not necessarily the owner of the business or tenant.
+For instance, landmark designation primarily benefits owners of buildings, and not necessarily the owner of the business or tenant.

 Technical assistance and small business funding provided by municipalities or nonprofit organizations may offer needed resources, but some business owners may find these difficult to access, or not specifically designed with a legacy business in mind.
 In these cases, legacy business owners would benefit from the creation of specific city- and county-wide tools.

-In September 2019, the Los Angeles City Council adopted a motion by Councilmember Curren Price, Jr., instructing the Economic and Workforce Development Department to analyze legacy business programs created in other cities and to provide recommendations for implementing a similar program in Los Angeles.
+In September 2019, the Los Angeles City Council adopted a motion by Councilmember Curren Price, Jr., instructing the Economic and Workforce Development Department to study legacy business programs created in other cities and to provide recommendations for implementing a similar program in Los Angeles.
 The City Council's Economic Development and Jobs (EDJ) Committee (3:30 p.m., agenda item #4) began consideration of a new citywide legacy business program in March 2022.
 To learn more about the proposed program for the City of Los Angeles, click here.

 Support Legacy Businesses